almix1/vibrolight/README.md

 The Vibrolite program is an attempt at automated vibration spectrum diagnostics.
-With a certain degree of probability, the program identifies defects such as: disbalance, misalignment, and rolling bearing defects (if bearing characteristics are present in the file 'bear.txt').
+With a certain degree of probability, the program identifies defects such as: disbalance, misalignment, and rolling bearing defects (if bearing characteristics are present in the file 'bearing.txt').
 Vibrolite is a test program and should be verified when analyzing real spectrum data exported to a file containing two columns, the first with frequencies, the second with values at these frequencies.